 The General data protection rule (GDPR) will apply across all EU countries.
-The European Union Parliament passed the first set of rules in 2016 and this will be now taken over by the new GDPR Rule in May 2018.
-Each EU Member state will have its own supervising authority.
+The European Union Parliament passed the first set of rules in 2016, and the new GDPR Rule will now take this over in May 2018.
+Each EU Member state will have its supervising authority.

 Does this law apply only to companies based in the European Union?

-It means it includes most major online businesses and services that collect, process, manages and stores data or personal information.
+It includes most major online businesses and services that collect, process, manages and stores data or personal information.

 The GDPR sets new global standards for data protection.

-The GDPR is intended to set out the rules of how the personal data of European people/customers can be collected, stored and shared.
-This is to protect the European Customer and offering individuals more say over who holds their personal data and how it can be used.
+The GDPR is intended to set out the rules for how the personal data of European people/customers can be collected, stored and shared.
+This protects the European Customer and offers individuals more say over who holds their data and how it can be used.
 I believe it is a great way to protect the customer.

 What is Personal data?

 It is anything that can be used to identify a person directly or indirectly.
-That includes all the online tools like cookie information, email addresses, names, IP addresses of devices, IP addresses in general, bank details, emails, social media like Facebook, Twitter, Snap chat, Google Plus, Instagram, Reddit, Blogs, Pinterest,
+That includes all the online tools like cookie information, email addresses, names, IP addresses of devices, IP addresses in general, bank details, emails, social media like Facebook, Twitter, Snapchat, Instagram, Reddit, Blogs, Pinterest,

-According to the new GDPR if you are collecting, processing or storing applicable personal data from EU customers, you have to obey the new rules and must only obtain that data through an opt-in consent, contractual necessity, a legitimate interest, a public task, a vital interest, or a legal obligation.
+According to the GDPR Rule, if you are collecting, processing or storing applicable personal data from EU customers, you must obey the new rules.
+You must only obtain that data through an opt-in consent, contractual necessity, a legitimate interest, a public task, a vital interest, or a legal obligation.

 Those are defined in a frame within the regulations and the subject of the current discussion surrounding the applicability of any business or business models.

-If the Affiliate Marketer is not located in the EU but sells and collects and stores personal data like ( like emails, membership details etc.) from European customers the GDPR will apply to the Affiliate Marketer.
+Suppose the Affiliate Marketer is not located in the EU but sells and collects and stores personal data like ( like emails, membership details etc.) from European customers.
+In that case, the GDPR Rule will apply to the Affiliate Marketer.

-The GDPR is affecting everyone including the affiliate Marketers with customers from Europe.
-It will be a challenge for some and it does not matter if you are in Europe or the US if you have European customers you need to comply.
-The deadline is approaching and it is time to get ready.
+The GDPR is affecting everyone, including affiliate Marketers with customers from Europe.
+It will be a challenge for some, and it does not matter if you are in Europe or the US.
+If you have European customers, you need to comply.
+The deadline is approaching, and it is time to get ready.

 Below are some key points and an overview of the potential GDPR implications for any affiliate marketing business.

-If you are running an Affiliate Business and you do collect the data from your customer you need to openly show and explain how the collected Data will be handled and stored.
+If you are running an Affiliate Business and collecting data from your customer, you need to openly show and explain how the collected Data will be handled and stored.

-Many large online services and social media companies are updating their privacy policies and terms of service in order to prepare for the new legislation.
+Many large online services and social media companies are updating their privacy policies and terms of service to prepare for the new legislation.

-Facebook’s response is sure to be closely scrutinized by European regulators, given the company’s checkered past with regard to user data.
+Due to the company’s checkered past with user data, Facebook’s response is sure to be closely scrutinized by European regulators.
 The recent Cambridge Analytica scandal, in which millions of US voters had their Facebook data misappropriated by consultants working for Donald Trump’s presidential campaign, is only the most recent mishap.(https://www.cnet.com/how-to/how-facebook-is-responding-to-europes-new-gdpr-privacy-rules/)

 Now Google plus had a security breach and will close down in April 2019 the Social Platform